 Seats have plenty of legroom and recline.
 They also have a tray table, a reading light, and plentiful electric outlets.
 There is free WiFi that actually works but don’t try to download large files.
 Carry on bags can be stored in the overhead bins or at your seats.
 Sleeper cars come with fold-down beds and sometimes have their own bathrooms.
 They also include meals.

 I had breakfast before boarding and brought a sandwich with me for lunch.
-I did buy a coffee on board, which wasn’t great but was available in the dining car, which has basic items like sandwiches, chips, and drinks.
+I did buy a coffee on board, which wasn’t great (instant would have been better!) but was available in the dining car, which has basic items like sandwiches, chips, and drinks.
 Some trains have better food options than others, including full-service dining cars.
 There are bathrooms at one end of every car, which are basic but clean.

 What Should I Bring?